Can You Drive Any Car On Your Learners

 Once you have had your Ls for at least 12 months, complete your log book, take your driving test, and get your probationary licence (P1), you may think that you will no longer have any car restrictions.
 You can drive anything you want that’s under 4.5 tonnes, right?
 Well, not quite.

-However, if you pass your driving test using a manual vehicle, you will get an unrestricted licence, allowing you to drive both manuals and automatics.
+However, if you pass your driving test using a manual vehicle, you will immediately get an unrestricted licence, allowing you to drive both manuals and automatics.

 In addition, P1 and P2 drivers are banned from operating “high-performance vehicles” in some Australian states and territories, including NSW and Southern Australia.
 These are vehicles that: